-There are a number of reasons your dog may have a seizure.
+There are a number of reasons for dog seizures.
 These can include epilepsy, low blood sugar levels, calcium deficiency, heat stroke, some infectious diseases, head trauma, liver disease, kidney disease, some poisons, poor circulation of the brain or brain tumours.

 If your dog is eight years old or younger, epilepsy is the most common cause.
 In most cases, epileptic seizures do respond well to treatment.

-They cause your dog’s muscles to contract and relax rapidly.
-Although they are not immediately life threatening, your dog will lose control of their body, which can be frightening.
+Although they are not immediately life-threatening, your dog will lose control of their body, which can be frightening.
 Prolonged seizures can be deadly.